LeanMCP/leanmcp-sdk/packages/cli/README.md

 - TypeScript configuration
 - Package.json with all dependencies
 - Development and build scripts

+**Interactive Prompts:**
+- Asks if you want to install dependencies
+- If installed, asks if you want to start dev server
+- Runs commands in the project directory automatically

 #### `add <service-name>`
 Adds a new service to an existing project: